UCLA Anderson Essay Strategy for 2022-2023

-As a Fortuna Admissions coach and former Anderson Associate Director of Admissions, I know how challenging it is to deliver a response that’s concise, meaningful, and distinctive.
+As a Fortuna Admissions coach and former Anderson Associate Director of Admissions, I know how challenging it is to deliver a response that’s concise, meaningful and distinctive.
 In years past, Anderson explicitly solicited your short- and long-term career goals within the context of Why Anderson, followed by a prompt asking you to articulate a time you’ve displayed a valued Anderson trait in your personal life.
-This singular prompt more subtly combines both.
-(Note that there is the opportunity to address career goals and why Anderson elsewhere in the application.)
+This prompt focuses on a very specific leadership trait: perseverance.

 How to tackle the new UCLA Anderson MBA admissions essay

-Given you have very limited real estate to answer the question, it’s important to stay on topic, being clear but succinct, staying mindful of removing unnecessary granular details as you tell your story.
-Be careful not to spend too much space discussing the nuts and bolts of your achievement, as the instructions clue the applicant in on what the adcoms are really looking for – “strong essays describe the impact of your achievement and clarify its connection to your future MBA plans in the short- and long-term.”
+The instructions clue you in to what the adcoms are really looking for: “the impact of your achievement and clarify its connection to your future MBA plans in the short- and long-term.”
 How did you leave your mark through this experience?
-And how did it influence your thought process, mindset, next steps, and aspirations?
+And how did it influence your thought process, mindset, next steps and aspirations?
 You must be able to convincingly connect the dots between where you’ve been and where you’re going, both immediately and in the long run.

 As you reflect on initial drafts, consider: What meaning can be discerned from your story and what does it say about you?
 Have a trusted friend, coach or colleague read your essay.
 If they can’t see you in the story or feel an emotional resonance, then try again until it comes through.